cloveras/kamera/README.md

 # kamera

-Generates HTML for image directories created by a web camera: 20151202/image-2015120221560000.jpg (etc).
+Generates HTML for image directories created by a web camera: ./20151202/image-2015120221560000.jpg (etc).

-Shows the folowing, depending on the query string:
+Shows the following, depending on the query string:
 * Today's images: empty string, or '?'
 * The latest image: ?1
 * All images for a date: ?day&date=20151202